Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Analyze the structural features of humans and apes, ancient human ancestors, representatives of various races.

-Recognize the main structural components of cells, tissues on tables and microslides;
+Recognize the main structural components of cells and tissues on tables and microslides;

-Establish and explain the relationship between the structure and functions of tissue cells, organs and their systems.
+Establish and explain the relationship between the structure and functions of cells of tissues, organs and their systems.

-Observe preventive measures for diseases of the sense organs.
+Observe measures to prevent diseases of the sensory organs.

-Recognize parts of the skeleton in visual aids;
+Recognize parts of the skeleton using visual aids;

 Provide first aid for fractures.

-Compare the structure and function of blood cells with each other;
+Compare the structure and functions of blood cells;

-Explain the mechanisms of blood clotting and transfusion.
+Explain the mechanisms of blood coagulation and transfusion.

 Distinguish and describe the organs of the circulatory and lymphatic systems;